 One great resource is the book, Feminist Weed Farmer by Madrone Stewart.
-A no nonsense feminine approach to growing this miraculous plant.
+A no-nonsense feminine approach to growing this miraculous plant.
 Please support her by ordering directly from her publisher.
-I love this little book so much I’m including it in my GROW course (that program I mentioned above).
+I love this little book so much I’ve included it in my GROW course (that program I mentioned above).

 About the Grow!
 Mentorship Program…